mlabarre/crypto-dashboard/README.md

 You need to specify where wallets icons reside.

-You must create the local directory where cons will be stored.
+You must create the local directory where icons will be stored.

 ```
 mkdir <CRYPTO_HOME>/icons